-Mr. Jagdfeld is subject to an employment agreement with the Company which, as of November 5, 2018, provides for a three-year initial term and renews annually thereafter.
+Mr. Jagdfeld is subject to an employment agreement with the Company which, as of November 5, 2018, provided for a three-year initial term and annual renewal thereafter.
+The first annual renewal occurred on November 5, 2021.
 In the event of a Change in Control as defined in the Company's Executive Change in Control Policy, the current expiration of Mr. Jagdfeld's term would be extended by 24 months from the date of the Change in Control.